Why are the documentation requirements for the Resident parking permit so strict?

 How do I “renew” my Resident parking permit?

 Resident parking permits expire on the anniversary of their issuance.
-Approximately one month prior to the expiry of your annual Resident parking permit, you should receive an email notification, and if you don't have an email address a notification letter/postcard by traditional mail.
-If you would like to apply at the expiration of your resident parking permit using our new HPUOnline system, please visit our site at: www.hobokennj.gov/hpuonline.
-If you would rather apply via the traditional walk-in or paper and mail method, please see the information provided here.
+Approximately one month prior to the expiry of your annual Resident parking permit, you should receive an email notification, and, if you don't have an email address, a notification letter will get sent out by traditional mail.
+If you would like to apply at the expiration of your resident parking permit without coming in person, please visit our site at: www.hobokennj.gov/hpuonline.
+If you would rather apply in person, it is by appointment only, walk ins depend on availability of our customer service representatives, please see the information provided here.

 Where can I park with a Resident parking permit?